ianyfan/alevel/physics/specification.md

 5 Simple treatment of fibre optics including function of the cladding with lower refractive index around central core limited to step index only; application to communications

 2.3.4
-1 The formation of stationary waves by two waves of the same frequency travelling in opposite directions; the formula for fundamental frequency in terms of tension and mass per unit length is not required
+1 The formation of stationary waves by two waves of the same frequency travelling in opposite directions
-2 Simple graphical representation of stationary waves, nodes and antinodes on strings
+\ The formula for fundamental frequency in terms of tension and mass per unit length is not required 2 Simple graphical representation of stationary waves, nodes and antinodes on strings

 2.3.5
 1 The concept of path difference and coherence
-2 The laser as a source of coherent monochromatic light used to demonstrate interference and diffraction; comparison with non-laser light; awareness of safety issues
+2 The laser as a source of coherent monochromatic light used to demonstrate interference and diffraction
+\ Comparison with non-laser light
+\ Awareness of safety issues
 3 Candidates will not be required to describe how a laser works 4 Requirements of two source and single source double-slit systems for the production of fringes 5 The appearance of the interference fringes produced by a double-slit system, fringe spacing \\(w = \frac{\lambda D}{s}\\) where s is the slit separation